What to Expect from a Builders Quote

 Once your builder receives yours plans, a one-hour meeting on site or at the builder’s office should be arranged to discuss the project thoroughly.
 This will ensure both parties are on the same page in regard to the scope of works.

 Then, the builder will send your plans and specifications to trades and suppliers in order to receive an accurate cost estimate.
 Your builder should shop around to find the best and fairest prices, so you don’t have to.
-Your builder should also communicate with a draftsman or architect to discuss the plans and specifications.

 Fixed price proposals can take between 4-6 weeks to compile and produce.
 Throughout the quoting process a builder should communicate with the client continually as to where the quote is at and if they come across any issues which may need to be discussed further.